AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 When using the WC-Generator, you will get the following scaffolding:

-1. Dev server and demo page support
+1. Dev server and demo page support using markdown
 1. Lit-Element web component scaffolding js file
 1. Sass and PostCSS pre-configured support
 1. Sass template Auro Design Tokens, breakpoints and core CSS ready